TyrangYang/SpaceX_graphql_react/README.md

 # SpaceX Launch

-This is an sample application to practice Apollo Server and React.
+This is a sample application to practice Apollo Server and React.

 ## Deploy

 This app is deployed on Heroku.

 https://spacex-apollo-sever.herokuapp.com/

+> Somehow not work on Safari.

 ## Acknowledge